SoftUni-Internal/interactive-content/EN/00-Intro-to-Angular-and-TypeScript/07-Homework.md

 Printing the salary is pretty straightforward.

-However, since the manager has an added bonus to his salary, it’s best to get the whole sum with an internal function, that the manager can **override**.
+However, since the manager has a bonus to his salary, it’s best to get the whole sum with an internal function, that the manager can **override**.

 ```js
     public collectSalary(): void {